 But phone makers aren't done just yet.
-From a new iPhone to at least one other marquee Samsung phone, we're expect even more devices to come along in the second half of the year.
-Here's a closer look at all the exciting smartphones expected to come your way during the rest of 2017.
+From the iPhone 8 and Galaxy Note 8 to a new Google Pixel, even more exciting devices are launching during the second half of the year.
+Here's a closer look at all the top smartphones coming your way.

 Image Credit: Concept by Gabor Balogh

 The Galaxy S8 sets a pretty high bar for the next iPhone to clear.
 But from the rumors circulating about the iPhone 8, it sounds like Apple is up to the challenge.
 Apple looks likely to replace the LCD screen with an OLED panel that provides more saturated colors and better contrast, at least on one model of the iPhone.
 The screen would also stretch from edge to edge just like the Galaxy S8 and LG G6, though it's unclear what Apple's going to do about the Touch ID sensor.
+The latest rumor suggests that Apple will turn to face recognition as a Touch ID replacement.
 Augmented reality features also figure to be a focus for the new phone.

-Apple typically announces its new iPhones in September, but we may not see the iPhone 8 until October or November, according to some rumors.
-Whenever Apple unveils the iPhone 8, it won't be alone: Apple's also likely to roll out the iPhone 7s and 7s Plus, which will be modest updates of 2016's phones, though those models should gain wireless charging.
+Apple typically announces its new iPhones in September, and while some are expecting delays, a well-connected analyst expects the iPhone 8 to makes its debut in September alongside the iPhone 7s and 7s Plus, which will be modest updates of 2016's phones.
+Look for all the new iPhones to offer wireless charging.
 (Image Credit: iPhone 8 Concept by Vladimir Obshansky/ConceptsiPhone)

 MORE: iPhone 8 Rumor Round-Up

 Google scored rave reviews for its Pixel and Pixel XL last fall.
 So what does the company do for an encore with the phones it builds to show off the best that Android has to offer?
 Early rumors suggested Google would add a third model to the Pixel lineup — an XXL size to go alongside the 5-inch Pixel and the 5.5-inch XL — but now it's looking like it will just be two phones.
-Regardless, the successor to the Pixel XL is expected to offer a larger display.
-At least one report has the Pixel 2 adopting a curved display — a welcome change since design was one of the few "blah" areas with last year's Google phones.
+Regardless, the successor to the Pixel XL is expected to offer a larger 6-inch screen — Android Police posted a reported photo of the device — and the phones could adopt the always-on display feature found in other Android devices.
+Leaked images of the Pixel 2 suggest the smaller phone will look a lot like the current model, as Google tries to differentiate between its two Pixel beyond just their screen sizes.
 Other features could include a Snapdragon 835 processor and water-resistance.
-And Google being Google, expect something that showcases the company's software, just like the original Pixel brough us the Google Assistant.
-(Image Credit: Pixel 2 Concept by mckblee/Reddit)
+(Image Credit: Android Police)